liborty/TokenCrypt/README.md

 It tests all the main types of files: hexadecimal, base64, plain text and binary.
 It also tests reursive descent into a subdirectory.
 The 'test' badge at the top of this document lights up green when all the tests were passed.
 Note that only the summary output `test.log` is saved in the repository, not the encrypted, decrypted or key directories.

+Exercise for the reader:

+Suppose you maintain some git repository, say `mygitrepo`.
+Go one level up:  `cd ..`, and run:
+`ncrpt -r mygitrepo mygitkeys gencrypted`
+Then, after some new trivial push from your repository, go back and run:
+`ncrpt -r -u -c mygitrepo mygitkeys gencrypted`
+This will update only the file(s) that you changed.
+What may come as a surprise is also the number of files added/changed by git in `.git`.

+Note that TokenCrypt does not leave any such large hidden footprints on your filesystem.

 ## Releases Log